Gladys de la Lastra: Biography

-De la Lastra's first composition was "La Princesa del Zaratí", which was composed in a bolero-style for the centenary of Coclé, when she was aged 17.
+De la Lastra's first composition was "La Princesa del Zaratí", which was composed in a bolero-style for the centenary of Coclé, when she was 17 years old.
 This song highlighted national values.
 De la Lastra believed that her musical ability was a gift from god.
 Religious and nationalist themes were found throughout her work and she was a member of the Trade Union of Art Workers of Panama (SITAP).

-De la Lastra died on 28 September 2005 and was hailed as a national hero.
+De la Lastra died on September 28, 2005, and was hailed as a national hero.
 Her coffin was pulled by white horses through the streets of Penonomé, which were lined with people.

 Music

 De la Lastra is famous for her guitar-playing and drumming.
 She wrote many songs throughout a long career, some of which include: